-Using Reiki to Relieve Symptoms Immediately in the Hospital
+Reiki in the Hospital

 Reiki is often used for chronic conditions outside of the hospital, such as chronic pain, cancer, or depression.
+Reiki is to frequently offered in acute care settings, such as hospitals.

 Evidence-based guidelines can be immensely helpful but for the most part they tend to ignore the individual.
 As we all know we all have individual bodies and individual needs.
-Although evidence based medicine reassures us but we may be taking the best option for our patients if our patients don’t respond it is likely that the individual simply doesn’t fit the mold based on the study and which the treatment was chosen.
+Although evidence-based medicine reassures us we may be taking the best option for our patients if our patients don’t respond it is likely that the individual simply doesn’t fit the mold based on the study and which the treatment was chosen.
 Having a therapy sessions Reiki can help fill the gap between evidence-based medicine and answering the needs of individuals.

 Reiki has many benefits, including physical, emotional, mental and spiritual.
 This particular study showed that “reiki improved pain by 49.2% and anxiety by 59.8%1” These were patients being treated in the hospital experiencing an immediate improvement in some of the most severe symptoms related to hospitalization.